OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 To run the runbook:

 1. Open the runbook project
-2. Select {{Operations,Runbooks}}
+1. Select **Operations**, then **Runbooks**
-3. Select the runbook you created
+1. Select the runbook you created

 ![Running the runbook](images/run-runbook.png "width=500")

 4. Select **Run**
-5. Select the environment
+4. Select the environment
-6. Click the **Run** button
+4. Click the **Run** button

 ![Running runbook](images/run-runbook-run.png "width=500")

 You can grab a coffee now because it takes some time to install all of the applications and dependencies.
 After your coffee, the runbook should be complete.
-Your server will be fully configured and ready instead of going through the pain of next, next, finish installs, and application configuration:
+Your server will be fully configured and you can avoid the pain of next, next, finish installs, and application configuration.

 ![Completed runbook](images/completedrunbook.png "width=500")

-Now, you should see all of the new applications installed on your server.
+Now you see all of the new applications installed on your server.

-## Other scenarios
+## Using Runbooks in other scenarios

-Runbooks are useful for installing applications, not just for ops, DevOps, and developers but other job types too.
+Runbooks are useful for installing applications, not just for ops, DevOps, and developers, but other job types too.
 You can create additional runbooks for other job types that need different applications.
-For exmaple, a business analyst may want [PowerBI](https://powerbi.microsoft.com/en-us/), and a DBA might wish to install [SQL Toolbelt](https://chocolatey.org/packages/SqlToolbelt).
+For example, a business analyst may want [PowerBI](https://powerbi.microsoft.com/en-us/), and a DBA might wish to install [SQL Toolbelt](https://chocolatey.org/packages/SqlToolbelt).
 You can even allow people access to runbooks to install and configure pre-approved software.

 You can also use this approach for all of your servers, so you can install [SQL](https://chocolatey.org/packages/sql-server-2019) on a database server, or [Tomcat](https://chocolatey.org/packages/Tomcat) on a web server.

 :::hint
-When installing SQL, create your own Chocolatey Package.
-SQL is tricker to install as it requires an administrator account to install quickly, and you want to configure things such as default users, groups, and locations of the database and log files.
+When installing SQL, create your own Chocolatey package.
+SQL is trickier to install as it requires an administrator account to install quickly, and you want to configure things such as default users, groups, and locations of the database and log files.

 When using Octopus to install SQL Developer Edition or SQL Express, you can do it without the Tentacle running as a local administrator.
 You still need to use the optional location for the files.

 Another gotcha is that if you run the install under a service account with a named service account, by default, it uses that user as the default SQL administrator.
 You need to connect with that account to give yourself access.
 :::

 ## Upgrading Chocolatey packages